kevinmcaleer/kevsrobots.com/web/_learning_pathways/python.md

   - "Computer Vision on Raspberry Pi with CVZone"
   - "Data Manipulation with Pandas and Numpy"
   - "OctaPi"
+  - "Building a Robot Arm with Raspberry Pi and PCA9685"
 ---

 ![Cover image]({{page.cover}}){:class="cover"}